thinca/wtrans/manual/wtrans.yaml.5.md

   When ajax is true and result text node is appeared after translation, you need to set this option to watch the results appear.

+services.&lt;name&gt;.ignoreResultPattern
+  When on ajax mode, this program waits for result has changed.
+  Sometimes the result node changes in "during translate".
+  The result is ignored when the result matches to this pattern.

 services.&lt;name&gt;.ignoreResultXPath
-  When on ajax mode, this program waits for result node has changed.
-  Sometimes the result node changes in "during translate".
   The result is ignored when the node is found by this XPath.

 services.&lt;name&gt;.actions.\*